-- Attend a conference or professional association meeting together (such as the MPHA Policy Forum series) - Help arrange meetings/coffee/lunch with your colleagues, either informally or as informational interviews - Attend a lecture or event on-campus
+- Attend a conference or professional association meeting together (such as the MPHA Policy Forum series). - Ask for help arranging meetings/coffee/lunch with your mentor's colleagues, either informally or as informational interviews. - Attend a lecture or event on-campus.